Ronnen and Martin provide a detailed insight and review of the latest on Private Equity in Luxembourg during an interview with Lexology.

 In our experience, the level of exits is currently quite low compared to pre-pandemic years.
 The profound impact of tightened monetary policies has had an impact on exits.

-Bearing in mind that the Luxembourg market tends to serve an international deal structuring platform and, unlike larger economies where the significant private equity transactions take place, our data and experience show that exits are primarily effected via traditional acquisitions or otherwise trade sales, and leveraged M&A or public listings are the exception.
+Bearing in mind that the Luxembourg market tends to serve an international deal structuring platform and, unlike larger economies where significant private equity transactions take place, our data and experience show that exits are primarily effected via traditional acquisitions or otherwise trade sales, and leveraged M&A or public listings are the exception.

-Recent transactions underpin the high interest that the Luxembourg banking sector continues to attract despite significant regulatory headwinds and increased compliance requirements.
-Among these transactions are Banque Havilland selling its institutional banking business to Banco Inversis that belongs to Spain’s Banca March with a strategy of supporting Spanish and Latin American clients in Luxembourg, as well as the merger of Fideuram Bank Luxembourg (a wholly owned subsidiary of Intesa Sanpaolo) with Compagnie de Banque Privée Quilvest.
+Other recent transactions underpin the high interest that the Luxembourg banking sector continues to attract despite significant regulatory headwinds and increased compliance requirements.
+Among these transactions are Banque Havilland selling its institutional banking business to Banco Inversis, which belongs to Spain’s Banca March with a strategy

 These transactions signify the resilience of the banking sector and its long-term prospects as an international banking sector.